antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_final/README.md

     }

 ```
-Now lets implement the main workflow thread to process each request:
+Now, let's implement the main workflow method to process each request:

 - We want to process requests while the workflow is open, and block until a new transfer request come to process it
-or the request to close the account arrive.
+or the request to close the account arrives.

 - If there is a pending request, process it starting the MoneyTransferWorkflow (as [ChildWorkflow](https://docs.temporal.io/dev-guide/java/features#child-workflows))
 asynchronously.
 We start the ChildWorkflow asynchronously because we don't want to block the user request until the child workflow completes.

 - After the workflow has started, remove the request from pending request and add the workflowId we want to return
-to the caller of `requestTransfer` method, to unblock `Workflow.await` and returns.
+to the caller of `requestTransfer` method.
+This will unblock `Workflow.await` in `requestTransfer`.

-- Finally, wait until the ChildWorkflow completes and add the result to the list or operations to track it.
+- Finally, when ChildWorkflow completes add the result to the list or operations to track it.
+This list is
+returned as part of `getAccountSummary`

 The implementation will be as follows:
 ```